Every Friday, a group of University of Lynchburg students peer closely at small pieces of people’s lives from the Civil War era.

 Later this year, the entire collection of documents will be available online for history buffs and researchers alike.

-“History class is usually about reading a book and discussion of history, not handling material from the time period,” said Lynchburg College History professor Dr. Dean.
+“History class is usually about reading a book and discussion of history, not handling material from the time period,” said University of Lynchburg History professor Dr. Dean.
 “But these students have the opportunity to do the work of historians.”

 The project came about when the Greater Lynchburg Community Trust awarded a $4,000 grant to Historic Sandusky — a 19th century home best known for serving as Union headquarters during the 1864 Battle of Lynchburg — to help digitize the organization’s library of historical documents.
 Greg Starbuck ’14 MA, executive director of Historic Sandusky, asked Dr. Dean if he would like to get his students involved, and Dr. Dean made it a project for his Westover Honors class “Common Soldiers of the Civil War.”